Advertiser Disclosure

 Written by Marc Guberti

-Marc Guberti is a Certified Personal Finance Counselor who has been a finance freelance writer
+Marc Guberti is a Certified Personal Finance Counselor who has been a finance freelance writer for five years.
+He has covered personal finance, investing, banking, credit cards, business financing, and other topics.

-Marc’s work has appeared in US News & World Report, USA Today, Investor Place, and other
+Marc’s work has appeared in US News & World Report, USA Today, Investor Place, and other publications.
+He graduated from Fordham University with a finance degree and resides in Scarsdale, New York.

-them (mostly from the 1930s and 40s).
-Marc is an avid runner who aims to run over 100
+When he’s not writing, Marc enjoys spending time with the family and watching movies with them (mostly from the 1930s and 40s).
+Marc is an avid runner who aims to run over 100 marathons in his lifetime.

-Updated February 13, 2024
+Updated September 18, 2024

 4 min. read

 Banks allow us to easily store money and access it for purchases, but some banks are better than others.
 Some customers are unhappy with the minimum deposit requirements, hidden fees, and other disadvantages at their current bank.
 It’s natural to think of making a switch if you find a better choice, but anything with finances can get complicated.
-We will share the details on how to switch banks, so you have a seamless experience.
+We will share the details on how to switch banks so you have a seamless experience.

 Loading...
 Loading...